 There are five letters and four concepts, and all four of these concepts revolve around the subject of controlling temperature.

 Ultimately, all that a HVAC/R mechanic is concerned with is to control the temperature within a given space to produce a desired effect.

 What the HVAC/R trade is attempting to accomplish

-The effect may be to keep a residence at a comfortable 18 degrees Celsius during a hot summer day, or flash freezing fresh produce to -50 degrees Celsius within half a minute.
+The effect may be to keep a residence at a comfortable 19 degrees Celsius during a cold winter day, or keeping fresh produce at 2 degrees Celsius during a summer heat wave.
 The equipment that is used to achieve these effects can vary widely, but the general concepts are the same across all of the HVAC/R disciplines.